Muniyaraj-ios/Live_It/README.md

 ## Installation

 1. Clone the repository.
-2. Open `Live_It.xcodeproj` in Xcode.
+2. Open `Live It.xcworkspace` in Xcode.
 3. Run the app on an iOS simulator or device.

 ---

 ## Future Enhancements
 - Push notifications for trending videos.
-- Dark mode support.
 - Enhanced personalization using ML recommendations.